DeltaFi (DELFI) Hits Self Reported Market Cap of $86.08 Million

-DeltaFi (DELFI) traded 13.7% higher against the dollar during the 1 day period ending at 10:00 AM E.T. on April 17th.
-DeltaFi has a total market capitalization of $86.08 million and $6,608.94 worth of DeltaFi was traded on exchanges in the last 24 hours.
-During the last seven days, DeltaFi has traded 11.6% lower against the dollar.
-One DeltaFi token can now be bought for approximately $0.0008 or 0.00000001 BTC on major cryptocurrency exchanges.
+DeltaFi (DELFI) traded 5.7% lower against the dollar during the 1 day period ending at 11:00 AM E.T. on April 21st.
+One DeltaFi token can now be purchased for about $0.0008 or 0.00000001 BTC on exchanges.
+Over the last week, DeltaFi has traded up 8% against the dollar.
+DeltaFi has a total market cap of $86.08 million and approximately $9,340.80 worth of DeltaFi was traded on exchanges in the last 24 hours.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.